-We spoke a bit about Gary Vaynerchuk’s Tik Tok Channel and Eric shared some inside information on how Gary Vee is currently feeding that channel.
-He also has advice for aspiring marketers looking at Tik Tok as potential channel for lead generation.
+We spoke a bit about mega influencer Gary Vaynerchuk’s Tik Tok Channel, and Eric shared some inside information on how Gary Vee is feeding that channel.
+He also advises aspiring marketers to look at Tik Tok as potential channel for lead generation.

-I’ve been watching a lot of Tik Tok lately and was encouraged to see that it’s possible to get an audience even if you don’t look great in a bikini.
+I’ve been watching a lot of Tik Tok lately and was encouraged to see that getting an audience is possible even if you don’t look great in a bikini.

 Preferred Digital Marketing Tech Stack

 Figuring out which digital marketing tools to go with can be brain damage.
-I was so frustrated with the process of finding an online news and social media monitoring platform that I wrote 54 page, vendor-neutral 2020 Media Monitoring white paper so I can make a good choice.
+I was so frustrated with the process of finding an online news and social media monitoring platform that I wrote 54 page, vendor-neutral Media Monitoring white paper so I could make a good choice.